sharontlin/sharontlin.github.io/README.md

 # Personal Website

-This template is based on [Type Theme](http://jekyllthemes.org/themes/type/) and built in Jekyll.
+This website template is based on [hackcss](https://github.com/wemake-services/jekyll-theme-hackcss) and built in Jekyll.

+For earlier versions, see branches.